 It’s such a simple, prosaic moment.
-Mohamed Sambou stands by the window in the kitchen of his partner’s grandmother, and looks out at the wild landscape surrounding the small village of Snåsa.
+Mohamed Sambou stands by the window in the kitchen of his wife’s grandmother, and looks out at the wild landscape surrounding the small village of Snåsa.
 In his hand he is holding a glass of water.
 He drinks a sip.
 Looks at the landscape.
 Drinks one more sip.
 The cool, fresh water.
 Nature.
 The forest, the mountains.

 Then it struck him: “I have to share this, I have to share this with the world.”
 A number of coincidences have led him here.
 Now he knows why.
 A Belgian-Moroccan data engineer in a village not far from Norway’s geographic center, gets a Eureka experience from a glass of water … “It was a simple idea, but we worked hard,” he says, standing outside the new 1100 square meter facility.